simondlevy/MulticopterSim/README.md

 vehicle pawns into the map.

 6. Run the <b>launch.py</b> script in <b>Extras/python</b>.
 It will tell you to hit the Play button back in the simulator.
-When you hit the button, the vehicle should behave as in the quickstart demo (rise to 10m).
+When you hit the button, the vehicle should rise quickly and then begin flying towards you.

 # Design principles